 And in the outdoor dining pavilion they chose caramel leather for the dining chairs because they relate beautifully to the stone.

 I would not recommend the above stone unless you love caramel.
+Because this space will always be dictated by that colour.
 I just wanted to show you how it looks when you are not ignoring the colours in the decor.

 So did you get that?
 If I was consulting with you on your stone, you would have three choices and that’s it.
 The rest are just plain ugly and bossy in my opinion, so before you pick one, consider how it will relate to your colour scheme.
 Maybe you’ll change your mind?

 Ski Chalet or cottage anyone?
 That’s pretty much where you should keep it.
 To find the prettiest images I could, this environment is where they looked the best.
 Of course there are exceptions to these guidelines but really I would sit this trend out.

 How to choose Colour around a Stone Fireplace

 3 Ways to Write a Design Blog People will Read